Giusi: I’m positive. Stop judging us.

 The winning coexistence that remains in silence

-Sport, particularly with a sports HPV testimonial, plays a crucial role in eliminating the stigma associated with it, portraying it as a disease that should not be concealed.
+Sport, particularly with a sports testimonial, plays a crucial role in eliminating the associated stigma, portraying it as a disease that should not be concealed.

 It is the story of an athlete.